 You can wear skirts, but only over dresses.
 It's not called Skirtember, folks.

 + My job requires that I wear pants.

 You can wear pants when you need to — as with a job that requires pants, or when you're working out, cleaning, or sleeping.
 Wear a dress when you get to choose what to wear.

 + I only have a few dresses.
 Should I go out and buy a bunch more?

 No. We encourage you to be creative!
 Consider sharing dresses with a friend/roommate/sister, or take the challenge of wearing the same dress all month!

 Some of us live in democratic nations, where the government responds to its people lobbying for change.
 It is therefore the responsibility of the people to bring attention to injustice, and organizations like International Justice Mission are one manifestation of the people taking action.
 Modern day slavery is rampant in many countries where, because they see economic profit from the industry, government leaders turn a blind eye.
 We therefore have the challenge of not only seeking change in our own countries, but also abroad.
-International Justice Mission and A21, the organizations we will support in 2016, have been working tirelessly for years to free those who are trapped in slavery in countries whose legal systems offer little chance of liberation.
+International Justice Mission and A21, the organizations we will support in 2017, have been working tirelessly for years to free those who are trapped in slavery in countries whose legal systems offer little chance of liberation.
 Learn more about our partnerships and impact here.